jmclawson/TopicKit/README.md

 By default, TopicKit will work with a CSV file called **import.csv** to create a project called "import".
 Run `set.project` to see which project is currently set; to change it to the sample Shakespeare data set, use the following command: `set.project <- "shakespeare"`.
 To create your own project, see [Preparing a Project](#preparing-a-project), below.
 All work in a project will be saved in a subfolder called by that project name.

+### Exporting data
-Working with a project allows for many useful visualizations of the resulting data.
+Working with a project will automatically export different views of the resulting data.
 For example, after running the commands on the sample Shakespeare data set, a number of files will be made available in the **shakespeare/** directory on your computer.
 Among them will be CSV files exported for other analysis including **topicsNN.csv**—a master file containing all the information—and the following divisions, derived automatically from columns in the initial spreadsheet:
 - **topics-by-dynasty.csv**
 - **topics-by-genre.csv**
 - **topics-by-title.csv**
 - **topics-by-year.csv**

+### Visualizations
+In addition to exporting the data, TopicKit uses Neal Audenaert's scripts to create topic word clouds in the project's **plots/** subdirectory.
+These word clouds cluster most common words toward the center using a bigger font, with less-common words smaller at the margins.

-Additionally, TopicKit will create word clouds in the project's **plots/** subdirectory, and it will automate a topic comparison for any column containing only two variables.
+Furthermore, TopicKit will automate a topic comparison for any column containing only two variables.
 For the Shakespeare project, for example, TopicKit will create the **[Stuart vs Tudor.pdf](http://jmclawson.com/topickit/Stuart-vs-Tudor.pdf)** graphic without being prompted.
+This graphic shows the breakdown of each topic for each of the two dynastic periods, and it orders these topics by comparative strength.
+A topic that is strong in both periods or is weak in both will gravitate toward the middle, while those topics that are notably stronger in one period than the other will be at the top or bottom.

 Beyond any automatic comparison, you can force additional comparisons using the `do.comparison()` function, identifying the column you'd like to consider, and specifying the parameter or parameters to compare.
 For example, `do.comparison("title", "Julius Caesar")` will produce a **[Julius Caesar vs not Julius Caesar.pdf](http://jmclawson.com/topickit/Julius-Caesar-vs-not-Julius-Caesar.pdf)** graphic demonstrating the topics most closely associated with and against the play *Julius Caesar*, while `do.comparison("genre", "comedy", "history")` makes a **[comedy vs history.pdf](http://jmclawson.com/topickit/comedy-vs-history.pdf)** graphic that scales topics by their affinity to the genre "comedy" against that of "history".
 To look more closely at a subset of a large number of topics, we might limit the scale by the top and bottom five topics using `do.comparison("genre", "comedy", "history", limit=5)`, the output of which is shown below:

 ![chart contrasting top five topics for comedies and histories](http://jmclawson.com/topickit/comedy-vs-history.png "Topics in Shakespeare's comedies differ significantly from those found in his histories.")